MedAI Dialog Corpus (MEDIC): Zero-Shot Classification of Doctor and AI Responses in Health Consultations: Introduction

 In ~\cite{mitrovic2023chatgpt}, the authors investigated whether ML models can effectively differentiate between human-generated and machine-generated text, specifically in short online reviews.
-Researchers attempted to determine the reason for the model's decision while distinguishing between machine-generated and human-generated texts.
-Two experiments were conducted, one involving ChatGPT-generated text from custom queries and the other involving rephrased human-generated reviews.
+As part of their research, researchers attempted to determine why the model made this decision, while distinguishing between text that was generated by machines and text that was generated by humans.
+Two experiments were carried out, one involving ChatGPT-generated text from custom queries and the other involving rephrased human-generated reviews.
 For our investigation conducted in the HI, we developed a comprehensive dataset consisting of text from three sources.
 The dataset included original doctor responses to patient questions, ChatGPT-generated text from custom queries of the same questions, and rephrased versions of the original doctor responses.
 Analysis of our dataset provided valuable information on the writing style of ChatGPT-generated text in medical responses.
 However, certain characteristics were identified in the ChatGPT-generated text that distinguished it from the original doctor's responses.
 Further analysis revealed that the ChatGPT-generated text consistently emphasized the importance of consulting suitable MPs or visiting a hospital for HD.
 Although this guide aligns with responsible healthcare advice, it also highlights the limitations of the AI system in providing comprehensive medical diagnoses or treatments.
-ChatGPT responses acknowledged the need for direct interaction with medical experts to ensure appropriate and accurate care.
+ChatGPT's responses acknowledged the need for direct interaction with medical experts to ensure appropriate and accurate care.